-The Manager recognises the data challenges with respect to ESG and in selecting data sourced from third party providers, which is used to attain the sustainable investment objective of the Sub-Fund.
+The Manager recognises the data challenges with respect to ESG and in selecting data sourced from third party providers, which is used to attain the environmental and/or social characteristics of the Sub-Fund.

 As part of the Manager's due diligence process, the third-party asset manager(s) appointed by the Manager and the managers of collective investment schemes will periodically share the data that supports their ongoing monitoring of the applicable manager's chosen sustainability indicators for assessment of the Sub-Fund's mandate.